Integration

 sendEmails.Run(materializer);

-In the above example the services conveniently returned a Task
+In the above example the services conveniently returned a Task of the result.

-If that is not the case, you need to wrap the call in a Task
+If that is not the case, you need to wrap the call in a Task.

 For a service that is exposed as an actor, or if an actor is used as a gateway in front of an

-external service, you can use Ask
+external service, you can use Ask:

 var akkaTweets = tweets.Where(t => t.HashTags.Contains("Akka.Net"));